Optimisation¶

 Selection¶

-During this stage, the algorithm finds two fittest optimisation passes using their respective fitness scores.
+During this stage, the algorithm finds the two fittest optimisation passes using their respective fitness scores.

 Crossover¶